Khatron Ke Khiladi 9 Final Contestants List: Vikas Gupta, Bharti-Harsh & Others To Participate!

 5. Zain Imam

 Zain Imam had already impressed his fans on shows like Tashan-E-Ishq and Naamkaran.
 The actor will now be seen showing off his stunts on Khatron Ke Khiladi Season 9.
-He had earlier revealed that he had done river rafting so far and wanted to skydive once in life and is looking forward to stunt-based show.

 6. Jasmin Bhasin